MiloTruck/milotruck.github.io/_pages/about.md

 classes: wide
 ---

 Hi, I'm MiloTruck, a undergraduate student from Singapore.
-I often participate in CTF competitions and Hackathons with **ItzyBitzySpider**.
+I often participate in CTF competitions and hackathons with **ItzyBitzySpider**.
 Also, I'm interested in mainly security and vulnerability research, including Binary Exploitation and Web3 related topics.

 ## CVEs